 The FilterMinder is supplied with a cube style plug-in transformer that is rated at 120VAC 60 Hz input at 0.50A maximum.
 The output of this transformer is rated at 24VAC with 50VA maximum.
 If desired, an alternate supply may be substituted, but the supply must be U.L.
 Class 2 rated.
-The output terminals of this transformer should be connected to the two euro style clamping terminal contacts identified as 1 and 2 in Figure 3.
+The output terminals of this transformer should be connected to the two euro style clamping terminal contacts pointed to by arrow 1 in Figure 3 and identified as terminals 7 and 8 on the terminal block.
 Polarity is not important.
 If wire other than that supplied with the FilterMinder is used, strip the wire 5/16".
 Loosen the terminal screw until some resistance is felt indicating that the clamping mechanism is completely open.
 Install the stripped wire end into the terminal until it stops.
 The terminal should then be tightened to a torque of 56 in-oz. to secure the wire.